Living Beyond Self: Embracing Service When Personal Desires Are Not Met

 Trusting God's Sovereign Purpose in Trials

-The things that don’t make sense in this life need not dictate our inner peace.
-We have the power to choose our response.
+The things that don't make sense in this life need not dictate our inner peace.
 If yielded to Christ, we can trust that difficult circumstances are His primary tools to prepare us for eternity (Rom 8:28; 1 Cor 2:9).
-God tailor-makes His refining process based on who we are and the unique role He has for us—“working out everything in conformity with the purpose of His will…to the praise of His glory” (Eph 1:11,12).
-Trust Him; do not push His hand away, or you may miss the refining and the eternal rewards that follow.
+God tailor-makes His refining process based on who we are and the unique role He has for us — "working out everything in conformity with the purpose of His will…to the praise of His glory" (Eph 1:11-12).
+When we surrender our disappointments to God, He uses those very experiences to develop godly character — cultivating patience, humility, compassion, and perseverance that could not be grown in comfort alone (Rom 5:3-5; Jas 1:2-4).

-When prayers go unanswered and efforts fail, do not adopt a victim mentality — believing life is unjust or that God has forgotten you.
-When setbacks come, we can either give up or grow more determined to fulfill what God intends.
-In God’s economy, nothing is wasted when we respond rightly.
-Look beyond your own circumstances and reach out to others in far greater distress.
-Personal disappointments equip us to empathize deeply with the struggles of others.
+When prayers go unanswered and efforts fail, do not adopt a victim mentality.
+In God's economy, nothing is wasted when we respond rightly.
+Look beyond your own circumstances and reach out to others in far greater distress — personal disappointments equip us to empathize deeply with the struggles of others.

 I choose to praise the Lord, despite…